cropgeeks/hpc-help/tips.rst

 Interactive programming and data analysis using a JupyterLab server
 -------------------------------------------------------------------

-JupyterLab is the next-generation web-based user interface for `Project Jupyter`_.
+JupyterLab is the next-generation web-based user interface for `Project Jupyter <https://jupyter.org/documentation>`_.
 It allows you to work with documents such as Jupyter notebooks, python scripts, text editors, terminals, etc through a flexible, integrated, web front end.
 This is particularly useful if you want to do interactive coding on a cluster node rather than locally, functioning like an IDE with plugins for a range of languages.
 Most of the time you won't need to do this; coding can be done locally and then run on the cluster when ready, however for some use-cases (e.g. deep learning model development) interactive development on significant hardware is particualrly important.

 In order to run JupyterLab on a cluster node, first build a ``conda`` environment with jupyterlab installed, connect to a cluster node, and activate the conda environment::